SkateCodeN/ECU-s-and-Programming/README.md

 Side note: A passion of mine has been writing, which is why I plan to write this passage of learning in a diary style.

+3/1/2020:
+For the sake of making things look pretty I have created a website and I keep my diary in blog form there.
+I will talk more about this project in the future.